MathuxNY-73/leetcode/Graph/README.md

       run faster and is much clearer.
 However I doubt it is thread safe in that case.
 The runtime and space complexity remain the same.
 - [X] Submit solution.
 Got correct in 40 ms with 13.1 MB
+- [X] Code a new solution this time using Topological Sort and the Khan algorithm.
+Since we still need to go through each eadge and each node the complexity is still O(N + E), and we also need to store O(N + E) objects.
+- [X] Submit solution.
+Got correct in 40 ms with 13.3 MB
 - [X] Problem solved